 According to the NAVMEC draft report: "It is clear that the growing cost of education to students and families, balanced against future potential earnings by graduates, is playing an important role in decision making of potential veterinary medical school applicants.
 Most in the profession see the economic challenges currently being confronted as unsustainable for a growing and thriving profession."

-And even though most institutions have limited additional growth in the number of students in their veterinary degree programs, they have relied on the limited state appropriations that exist and other creative solutions to increase their capacity (see page 261).
+And even though most institutions have limited additional growth in the number of students in their veterinary degree programs, they have relied on the limited state appropriations that exist and other creative solutions to increase their capacity (see article).

 In the AAVMC's advocacy survey for 2010, the association asked schools whether they planned to increase seats between 2010 and 2015.
 Eleven veterinary schools said they were anticipating seat increases, but two of those said any increase was dependent on additional funding from their state legislature to help pay for physical accommodations.

 Overall, it appears the aggregate first-year class size will grow between 5.7 and 8 percent through 2015, with much of that occurring within the next two to three years.

 "That's roughly half of our original projection and represents the slowing of growth among colleges.
 What we're really seeing is just over one-third of schools are projecting seat increases, so it's not everyone.
 It's limited," said Lisa Greenhill, associate executive director for institutional research and diversity at the AAVMC.

 To give some perspective, the total rate of growth in first-year seats at U.S. veterinary colleges over the past five years has been 10.3 percent.